 ETHOS Lab provides a nurturing spaces for BA and MA students who would like to be further challenged and grow within academia and research.
-Our JR program hosts 6-9 students annually who enroll in the program with a specific research project, which is supported and reflected on in the Lab community throughout the semester.
+Our JR program hosts 5-8 students annually who enroll in the program with a specific research project, which is supported in the Lab community throughout the academic year.

 About the Program

-Joining the lab research community with their own independent projects, the JR’s find a reflective, experimental space where their ways of thinking and conducting research are challenged and expanded by their fellow JRs and Lab members.
-The program lasts two semesters, during which the JR’s present their progress to the lab community twice per semester through the format of Pitch&Play.
-Pitch&Play is a way of shaking up who the typical forms of presentation, by the presenter creating specific roles for how people should give them feedback, and give directions to what they would like to play around with.
+Joining the lab research community with their own independent projects, the JRs find a reflective, experimental space where their ways of thinking and conducting research are challenged and expanded by their fellow JRs and Lab members.
+The program lasts two semesters, during which the JRs present their progress to the lab community twice per semester through the presentation format of Pitch&Play.
+Pitch&Play is a way of shaking up the typical ways of doing presentations, by the presenter creating specific roles for how people should parttake, and give directions to what they would like to play around with.

-JR’s furthermore join biweekly meetings with their fellow JRs as well as ETHOS Lab manager.
-Here they foster a more close-knit reflective space, where they are able to build on top of each other’s reflections.
+JRs furthermore join biweekly meetings with their fellow JRs and the ETHOS Lab manager.
+Here they foster a more closely-knitted reflective space, where they are able to build on top of each other’s reflections and experiences.

-The outcome of the JR research – beyond their own and the collective insights – are 2 blogposts for the Lab’s blog communicating their process and your findings.
+The outcome of the JR research – beyond their own and the collective insights – are 2 blogposts for the Lab’s blog communicating their process and findings, and an open presentation event at ITU.
 We have gathered some of our JRs and their projects in this Flipbook.

 How to Become a JR